 The Greek and biblical genealogical texts are not merely a direct continuation of these lists, however, for the forefathers do not simply replace the kings and these texts are far more elaborate and convoluted.
 They branch out horizontally, trace generations through brothers, sisters, and sons of different wives, and the genealogies embedded in them sometimes serve merely as a way to connect numerous sequential plots.
 These stories constitute the body of the text, so that the principal focus of these sources also differs from that of the king lists.
-The absence of any complex genealogical myths of origins in the literature of the surrounding ancient empires and the parallels between the Greek and Israelite texts suggest that, up until the first millennium b.c.e., not only the pattern of the foundation stories but also the whole literary genre of origins was not yet fully formed.
+The absence of any complex genealogical myths of origins in the literature of the surrounding ancient empires and the parallels between the Greek and Israelite texts suggest that, up until the first millennium BCE, not only the pattern of the foundation stories but also the whole literary genre of origins was not yet fully formed.
 This genre apparently emerged only after the rise of the small states in the eastern Mediterranean following the collapse of the great Hittite, Mycenaean, and Egyptian kingdoms.
 The literary remains attest that these smaller states were aware of their “youth” and viewed themselves as migrant cultures even though they consisted, in full or in part, of local population groups.

 These small states―the kingdoms of Judah and Israel and the Greek city-states, and presumably other such kingdoms―were interested in issues related to ethnic and national identity, issues that had been largely neglected by the region’s large, ancient empires.
 The traditions regarding the Israelites as the descendants of forefathers who were born from Noah’s son Shem and the Greeks as the offspring of Hellen son of Deukalion thus appear to have been designed to elucidate and define the identity of their respective groups.
 While this new type of writing used―and was incorporated into―chronologies and historiographical patterns prevalent in the ancient world, such as the Flood at the beginning of human history, it was intended for an entirely different purpose.
 We may thus surmise that the socio-political changes undergone by the “young” nations, and the rise of new kingdoms and new political organizations around the Mediterranean, constituted the primary factors contributing to the creation of this genealogical genre.
 This development may also have been influenced by the increase of literacy from the second quarter of the first millennium BCE onwards among the eastern Mediterranean cultures, all of which adopted the Phoenician script.
 The growth of literacy in the Mediterranean during the second quarter of the first millennium BCE onwards may have encouraged a greater interest in writing and reading among wider layers of the elite classes, not just among skilled scribes in the service of the king and temples.
-In this way the genealogical traditions concerning the eponymous heroes, important noble families, and tribal and city relations clearly took the place of the king lists in Greek and biblical accounts of the beginning of peoples, the related wars and ethnic groups.
+In this way the genealogical traditions concerning the eponymous heroes, important noble families, and tribal and city relations clearly took the place of the king lists in Greek and biblical accounts of the beginnings of peoples, the related wars and ethnic groups.